 Without video codecs, “Netflix and chill” wouldn’t have ever been coined.
-These two-part video compression tools allow distributors to condense a video file for delivery across the internet.
-Codecs are the reason we can so easily stream videos and FaceTime loved ones, even with limited bandwidth.
+These two-part compression tools allow distributors to condense a video file for delivery across the internet via a process called video encoding.
+Codecs are the reason we can so easily conduct business meetings over Zoom and binge TV shows on our phones — even with limited bandwidth.

-Thanks to codecs, Netflix manages to stream more than 97,000 hours of content every minute.¹ And in order to get those streams into your living room — no matter the device — Netflix must use both new and tried-and-true codecs.
+Thanks to codecs, Netflix manages to stream more than 450,000 hours of content every minute.
+And in order to get those streams to the various devices that end-users are tuning in from, Netflix must use both new and tried-and-true codecs.

-What does encoding involve and how do video codecs work?
-We’ll dig deeper below and cover the most common video codecs used today.
+What does video encoding involve and how do video codecs work?
+We’ll dig deeper below and cover our list of the best video codecs for streaming.

 Video encoding refers to the process of converting raw video into a digital format that’s compatible with many devices.
 When it comes to streaming, videos are often compressed from gigabytes of data down to megabytes of data.
-Encoding can occur on a digital camera, via a stand-alone appliance, as part of a computer software, or in a mobile app.
-Codecs are used to digitally compress the video.
+Video encoding is essential to live streaming, helping to ensure quick delivery and playback.

 What Is a Codec?

-To shrink a video into a more manageable size, content distributors use a video compression technology called a codec.
-Codecs allow us to tightly compress a bulky video for delivery and storage.
+Content distributors use a video compression technology called a codec to shrink videos into a streamable size.
+Codecs allow us to tightly compress bulky streams down for delivery and storage.

-Streaming employs both audio and video codecs.
-H.264, also known as AVC, is the most common video codec.
-AAC is the most common audio codec.
+Streaming requires the use of both audio and video codecs.
+H.264, also known as AVC (Advanced Video Coding), is the most common video codec; AAC (Advanced Audio Coding) is the most common audio codec.

 What Is a Video Container Format?